Ed Pickett (U.S. Air Force, Canton, Tx.) Sculptor

-“Red Montgomery asked me to come to a meeting they were having at the courthouse, about statues.
-Red and 25 members of his family were at the courthouse.
-They were interested in getting a veteran’s memorial started in Canton.
+“Red Montgomery asked me to come to a meeting they were having at the courthouse, about statues,” said Ed Pickett.
+“Red and 25 members of his family were at the courthouse.
+They were interested in getting a Veteran’s Memorial started in Canton.
 They wanted to pay homage to our soldiers.
-I designed the kneeling soldier.
-I am not sure who came up with the idea.
+I designed the kneeling soldier and was looking for a veteran to pose for my sculptor.

 I used a human form only to get measurements and not of the actual person.
 I use the live person as the model for the statue.
 We wanted a veteran.
-Steve White was a soldier we lost and his wife graciously donated $10,000 up front.
+Steve White was a soldier we lost and his wife, Denise graciously donated $10,000 up front.
 For a waitress, that is a lot of money.
 Her son wanted to be the model.
 He was about 15-or-16 at the time but was too small for the model.

 From a model to a Bronze Statue

 “We start with a framework that we have to put the clay on next,” said Pickett.
 “On a double life-size, like the “Kneeling Soldier”, we started with a big chunk of foam.
 We sculpted it to a certain point and then we put the clay on.
 The clay weighed 3,500 lbs.
 The clay dries out so we had to keep it wet.

 Then, we start the details in the clay.
 I used a lot of kids to help me with the details on the statue.
 We had a lot of fun with them on this statue.
 Once we got all the clay on and got it right, we next put rubber over that.
 Then we put plaster over that to make a mold.
 Then we take the wax inside the mold.
 We take the wax and put it into plaster, and melt the wax out and pour the bronze in.
 It is then cut into about 150 pieces, and welded all back together.